 5. The candidate's thesis shall be in charge of the instructor in whose field the subject falls, and it must be approved by a committee of the major department, of which the instructor in charge shall be a member.
 If the committee is divided in opinion, the case shall be decided by the Graduate Council, with right of appeal to the Graduate Faculty.
-At least two weeks before the date on which the candidate expects to take the degree, two copies of the thesis in typewritten form or printed form (or library hand, in case the thesis is of such a character that it cannot be typewritten) shall be deposited with the librarian for permanent preservation in the University archives.
+At least two weeks before the date on which the candidate expects to take the degree, two copies of the thesis in typewritten form or printed, form (or library hand, in case the thesis is of such a character that it cannot be typewritten) shall be deposited with the librarian for permanent preservation in the University archives.
+At the same time a digest of the thesis, not to exceed 2000 words, must be filed in the office of the Graduate School.
 The thesis must meet the approval of the librarian as to form, printed instructions for the preparation of thesis manuscript being available at the library.
 The cost of binding for one copy must be deposited with the thesis.